• Skip to main content

 After that, you can go about your business and flush your waste!
 Clean it when you're finished (or after a few uses) and you're done.

-One of the best things about these portable toilets are that there's little to no smell after using them (which is a plus if you forget to empty it before a long drive).
+One of the best things about these portable toilets is that there’s little to no smell after using them (which is a plus if you forget to empty them before a long drive).

 How To Empty A Cassette Toilet Waste Reservoir